-Eastgate House is currently closed until further notice.
+Eastgate House currently remains closed to the public

 Once the family home of Sir Peter Buck, a senior officer at the Royal Tudor Dockyard, the house has also been a Victorian boarding school, a hostel, a museum and an inspiration to the great author Charles Dickens.